Fuji Electric is strengthening its risk management to maximize corporate value and minimize the potential impact of

 Based on the Disaster Prevention and Procedural Manual, all of Fuji Electric’s bases have developed disaster-response systems and have put in place thorough measures to ensure that structures and facilities are earthquake resistant, stockpile emergency goods, and conduct regular drills, among other measures.

-In addition to disaster-preparedness initiatives, Fuji Electric has formulated a business continuity plan (BCP) covering the head office, which acts as a command center during disasters, and its factories, which have a large number of key management resources that are required for supplying products, such as production facilities.
+In addition to fire safety and disaster-preparedness initiatives, Fuji Electric has formulated a business continuity plan (BCP) at the head office, which acts as a command center during disasters, and at factories that house a large number of key management resources.
+We have also established Companywide BCPs for procurement sections, which manage the supply chain, and for IT sections, which manage the information systems.

-In fiscal 2016, we once again expanded the range of products covered under the BCP.
-In addition, we conducted major disaster simulation drills based on earthquake scenarios targeting business division managers and other business supervisors as well as base managers.
-In addition, domestic factory managers underwent public relations drills while all employees took part in safety confirmation drills.
+In fiscal 2018, we once again expanded the range of products covered under the BCP.
+In addition, we conducted simulation drills based on large-scale earthquake and explosion scenarios targeting business supervisors and base managers, while all employees took part in safety confirmation drills.
 Going forward, we will continue to expand the range of products covered under the BCP while striving to raise awareness of and make ongoing improvements to it, thereby strengthening business continuity capabilities.